thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 |10|`101st Block`| 29 of the highest staked Validators become the only VS for the merged shard.

 _Table: Order for splitting and merging_

+With this mechanism the Protocol can scale up and down depending on saturation.

 ### Cross-Shard Communication
 The purpose of multiple shard assignments in THORChain is to prevent fraudulent cross-shard communication.
 As explained above, transferring assets across shards is akin to atomic debiting and crediting in the involved shards.
 For simplicity, let's consider `S_a` and `S_b` two be two arbitrary shards.